RagnarB83/ash-documentation/docs/MRCC-interface.rst

 as well as local correlation methods (LNO-CCSD(T)).
 Compiled binaries are available that makes the program easy to set up.
 ASH can be used to drive MRCC calculations in a convenient way by using the MRCCTheory class.
 The interface is flexible as you provide a multi-line string containing a MRCC-inputfile.
+Energies and gradients are supported in the ASH interface.
+Note that while MRCC has analytic gradients for coupled cluster methods this only applies to pure CC methods (CCSD,CCSDT, CCSDTQ), not approximate methods like CCSD(T).

 **MRCCTheory class:**